-There are some obvious reasons why aria is considered as the popular and ideal choice.
-The font was created by Patricia Saunders And Robin Nicholas in 1982.
+There are some obvious reasons why aria is considered the popular and ideal choice.
+Patricia Saunders And Robin Nicholas in 1982 created the font.

-The font is not just modest but it’s a simple and versatile type that can be used for all-purpose and intent which includes emails.
+The font is not just modest but a simple and versatile type that can be used for all purpose and intent, including emails.

-When you are using Arial, it helps in standing out much more prominently but also makes it highly readable, with this, it helps in becoming the favorite of the web content.
+When you are using Arial, it helps stand out much more prominently but also makes it highly readable; this helps in becoming the favorite of the web content.